tessabass01/mRNA-stability/README.md

     - When you get to the link, press the blue `Download` button
     - Select `RefSeq only` and the `GBFF` file (Sequence and annotation)
 ![NCBI File Download Guide Screenshot](ncbi_file_download_instructions.png "NCBI File Download Configuration")
+    - Then, click the blue `Download` button again.
+After a few seconds, you will have a zip file called ncbi_dataset.zip
+    - Move the file into your desired directory and then double click to unzip it into a folder called `ncbi_dataset`
+    - Within the folder, the path to the data file we used is `ncbi_dataset/ncbi_dataset/data/GCF_000001405.40/genomic.gbff`
+    - This file serves as the input for the `pull_utr_regions.ipynb` script in the `scripts/` directory of this repository
+    - **Note:** This is a very large file (4.84 GB).
+You can download it and run the script to check for reproducibility from raw to processed data.
+However, you can skip this step and just use the preprocessed data included in the `processed_data/` directory of this repository to eliminate downloading such a large file onto your computer.

 ## Step 2: Embed UTRs using DNABERT-2